 ‘And the usual clubby solidarity from a gay audience rather overdoing the hoots of recognition and following the script of ‘Go Girl!’ to the letter ”.

 But this was well-crafted – not lazy, not self-regarding self-parody.

 Every failure – in the singing voice, in the dire approximation of a musical hook, in the painful, the wincingly but mesmerisingly observed accounts of embarrassing situations (like a humiliating encounter with a rather unmagnanimous Maya Angelou, anxious to pull rank over this rival performer, this idolising but abject, interloping drag queen, this outsider) – was beautifully and lingeringly acted, scripted.

 It stank—in the best sense—of a deliberately constructed character (and performer) coming to life, both moving and bathetic and hilarious.

 S / he, My Fair Software—that indeterminate sign stroke slash of stage and screen and laptop or robot PC page—stole and stroked my heart.

 F / * / * / k s / h / e / r .

-And I’ll steal some slap from h / i / m in the c / l / o / s / e / t as well.
+And I’ll steal some slap and meaning that floats from h / i / m in the c / l / o / s / e / t as well.

 Thank you, Dina. x x o o